slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Plutarch*
 > *"in academia there is much talk, little action.
 In industry, there is much action, little thought."
 -- Donald Norman*
 > *"In a literature class, the students were given an assignment to write a short story involving all the important ingredients > *"Nobility, Emotion, Sex, Religion *and Mystery.
 One student allegedly handed in the following story: "My god!" cried the duchess.
-"I'm pregnant.
+"I’m pregnant.
 Who did it?"*
 > *"Examinations are formidable even to the best prepared, for even the greatest fool may ask more than the wisest man can answer."
 -- C.C.
 Colton*
 > *"The price of success in philosophy is triviality."